 Say NO to Straws !

 Plastic disposable straws are an environmental nightmare.
 You can often see these littering local coral reefs when diving or snorkelling.
 For years, I have been told you should use a straw and not drink directly from a can, as you don’t know how dirty the top of the can is! – I would say that is logical, especially if you’re off the beaten track.
 So where possible buy glass bottles as the cap protects the lip of the bottle where you drink from, or use a reusable straw.
 These now come in a wide variety, they are small, light and easily fit into you backpack or bag.
-Check out some reusable straws.

 Avoid using plastic bags

-This may seem like an obvious one, but often travelers are automatically given plastic bags as in many countries, shopkeepers will automatically place your bought goods into a bag for you.
+This may seem like an obvious one, but often travellers are automatically given plastic bags as in many countries, shopkeepers will automatically place your bought goods into a bag for you.
 Say no! (with a smile) You can get some great, cool looking, practical reusable shopping bags that take up hardly any room.

 Buy drink cans rather than plastic bottles / bags.